pantheon-systems/documentation/source/content/drupal.md

 integration: [--]
 ---

-Drupal 10 is available to all new sites, and is available as an [upgrade path for Drupal 9 sites](https://docs.pantheon.io/drupal-10#upgrade-a-drupal-9-site-to-drupal-10).
-See more information about [Drupal 10 on Pantheon](https://docs.pantheon.io/drupal-10).
+Drupal 10 is available to all new sites, and is available as an [upgrade path for Drupal 9 sites](/drupal-10#upgrade-a-drupal-9-site-to-drupal-10).
+Refer to [Drupal 10 on Pantheon](/drupal-10) for more information.

 Drupal 9 is similarly available on Pantheon to all new sites, and as an [upgrade path for Drupal 8+ sites](/drupal-migration).